Skip to Content

 The Savoy

-On screen, The Savoy is where Julia Roberts’ character gives a press conference in Notting Hill, with Hugh Grant passing himself off as a Horse & Hound reporter.
-It also appears in Entrapment and as the site of a mafia showdown in The Long Good Friday.
-If you fancy staying overnight, rooms start from £400 and go up to £2600 for a suite with a Thames view.
-Otherwise drinks at the Savoy’s American Bar – London’s oldest cocktail bar – are a bit more reasonable.
+On screen, The Savoy is where Julia Roberts’ character gives a press conference in Notting Hill (1999), with Hugh Grant passing himself off as a reporter from Horse & Hound magazine.
+It also appears in The Long Good Friday (1980) and Entrapment (1999).

 Somerset House